 “Most things are good, and they are the strongest things; but there are evil things too, and you are not doing a child a favor by trying to shield him from reality.
 The important thing is to teach a child that good can always triumph over evil.” ― Walt Disney

-It is not about me really, but it is rather about these little lives that I have been given to nurture, protect and raise in a very scary world.
+However, it is not about me really, but it is rather about these little lives that I have been given to nurture, protect and raise in a very scary world.

 I remember watching the news with my mouth wide open, as a white man displayed the height of his hidden disdain for a black man.

 His hatred went public as the world watched him pin down his knee on a black man’s neck for almost 9 minutes.

 This dark-skinned man called out for help and left us with these unforgettable words, ‘I can’t breathe’.
 Help never came his way.

 His body went cold some minutes later – leaving behind painful images and memories for his children, family and loved ones.
 I was stunned at how the other police officers on the scene looked on with no trickle of a good conscience left in them.

 My young child said to me, after seeing that heart-breaking moment in the news, ‘Mummy, why does this man have to be this wicked.
 He does not even fear God.’

 I was lost for words as to how to go about explaining all these without sounding biased to a young child.